mpagels/snake-clone/readme.md

 # Simple Snake Clone in Javascript

-"Eat the prey, don't hit the border."
+"Eat the prey, get bigger, don't hit the border."

 ## ToDos: